GOVTNZ/print-ready/docs/dependencies.md

 npx playwright install
 ```

-Then run this command to run the tests
+Then run the following command to execute the tests

 ```bash
 npx playwright test